 Is your home retirement ready?Lifestyle

-Consider adding reflective, nonskid tape to stair treads.
+If your home has more than one level, you may consider adding reflective, nonskid tape to stair treads.
 Install handrails on both sides of staircases, extending the handrails before and after the landings.

 Another issue that contributes to falls is a lack of good lighting.
 Bright, overhead lighting is best.
 Having three-way switches in different parts of a room and at opposite ends of hallways and stairs means lighting is always readily available.
 If you can't retrofit the switches, consider using automatic night-lights in hallways and on stairs to make things safer.